Torchhd: An Open Source Python Library to Support Research on Hyperdimensional Computing and Vector Symbolic Architectures: Introduction

-HDC's initial ideas date back more than three decades and since then its motivations and theoretical framework have strengthened~\cite{fodor1988connectionism,kussul1991associative,plate1994distributed,thomas2021theoretical}.
-Despite this, it was only recently that HDC started gaining momentum and attracting attention from the wider ML community~\cite{kleyko2021survey1}.
-In face of this growing interest, there has been great effort to disseminate HDC by its research community.
-One of the main challenges in this initiative has been the fact that HDC involves many disciplines, including computer science, neuroscience, machine learning, electrical engineering and mathematics.
-Keeping up with the latest advances is not trivial as publications are spread across different venues and fields.
-This context makes it challenging, but extremely important, to create mechanisms to facilitate and integrate research endeavors.
-Despite the important and commendable effort to carry out detailed surveys of the area~\cite{kleyko2021survey1,kleyko2021survey2,ge2020classification}, much less attention has been paid towards facilitating the translation of concepts and methodologies into implementations.
+In face of the growing interest, there have been substantial efforts to consolidate and disseminate HD/VSA by its research community.
+The challenge for these initiatives has been the fact that HD/VSA involves many disciplines, including machine learning, neuroscience, electrical engineering, artificial intelligence, mathematics, and cognitive science.
+Keeping up with the latest advances is not trivial as publications are spread across different venues and disciplines.
+It is, therefore, important to pursue consolidation and integration efforts, which will facilitate further research endeavors.
+Despite detailed surveys of various aspects of the area~\citep{ge2020classification, schlegel2022comparison, kleyko2021survey1, kleyko2021survey2}, much less attention, however, has been paid towards streamlining the translation of concepts, methodologies, and algorithms into a coherent open source software.